 Step 2: Building a Circle of Support

 ABLE accounts provide an incredible opportunity to save significant amounts of money without losing supports and services provided through public benefits such as Medicaid.
 Additionally, anyone can contribute to your ABLE account, including friends, family, your employer and, of course, yourself.
-In general, an ABLE account can only accept up to $15,000 worth of contributions (or deposits) in any given tax year.
+In general, an ABLE account can only accept up to $15,000 worth of contributions (or deposits) in any given calendar year.
 In order to maximize contributions, and better meet your financial goals, you may want to consider building a Circle of Support.

 Topics at a Glance